March 16, 2016

 The research was supported by the National Institute of Allergy and Infectious Diseases (R37 AI048638, U19 AI090023, U19 AI057266), the National Institute of Diabetes and Digestive and Kidney Diseases (R37 DK057665), the NIH Director’s Office of Research Infrastructure Programs (Primate centers: P51OD1132) and the Bill & Melinda Gates Foundation.

 For eight decades, the Yerkes National Primate Research Center, Emory University, has been dedicated to conducting essential basic science and translational research to advance scientific understanding and to improve the health and well-being of humans and nonhuman primates.
-Today, the center, as one of only eight National Institutes of Health–funded national primate research centers, provides leadership, training and resources to foster scientific creativity, collaboration and discoveries.
+Today, the center, as one of only seven National Institutes of Health–funded national primate research centers, provides leadership, training and resources to foster scientific creativity, collaboration and discoveries.
 Yerkes-based research is grounded in scientific integrity, expert knowledge, respect for colleagues, an open exchange of ideas and compassionate quality animal care.